 Both specimens were prepared out of their matrix by Arthur S. Coggeshall (Figure 2D) and his team (Figure 6).

 On 15 May 1901 (Nieuwland 2019:46), the classic description of both these specimens of Diplodocus was published (Hatcher 1901), written by John Bell Hatcher (Figure 2E), the Carnegie Museum’s head of paleontology.
 This monograph illustrated CM 84 in some detail and named it as the holotype of the new species Diplodocus carnegii in honor of the museum’s sponsor.
-(Hatcher’s (1901:56–57 diagnosis of the new species is arguably rather thin, depending almost entirely on the orientation of the neural spines of anterior caudal vertebrae, but renowned sauropod expert John S. McIntosh considered D. carnegii legitimately distinct from the type species, D. longus (Rea 2001:ix), and this separation has been widely followed.)
+(Hatcher’s (1901:56–57 diagnosis of the new species is arguably rather thin, depending almost entirely on the orientation of the neural spines of anterior caudal vertebrae, but John S. McIntosh considered D. carnegii legitimately distinct from the type species, D. longus (Rea 2001:ix), and this separation has been widely followed.)
 The illustrations included a skeletal reconstruction of Diplodocus (Hatcher 1901:plate XIII; Figure 7).

 In early October 1902, King Edward VII of England paid a surprise visit to Carnegie at Skibo Castle in Scotland (Nieuwland 2019:50), shortly after being crowned King, with the likely aim of taking inspiration from Carnegie’s state-of-the-art castle for the renovation of long-neglected palaces.
 There, according to most sources, he saw a framed copy of the skeletal reconstruction of Diplodocus from Hatcher’s descriptive monograph.
 As Coggeshall (1951b:276) told it nearly half a century later, however, what the King saw on his visit to Skibo Castle was a watercolor sketch of the Carnegie Diplodocus that had been executed by Holland even before Hatcher’s description was published.
 And in Holland’s (1930:84) telling, it was a lead-pencil sketch.